 What day-to-day activities can be affected by memory loss?

-Memory loss can affect people with dementia differently.
+Just like other symtpoms of dementia, memory loss can affect people with dementia differently.
 A person can start to forget recent events, activities and faces.
 They may find it difficult to communicate and carry out day-to-day tasks, while it can also affect their mood and judgement.

 Some common experiences as a result of memory loss include: